-Blue river: North Saskatchewan's new hue formed by drought, dam release and algae carpets | CBC News
+Why the North Saskatchewan River has gone from brown to blue | CBC News

 River has taken on the icy blue tones of its glacial headwaters

-The North Saskatchewan River is less chocolate milk, more aquamarine than usual.
+The North Saskatchewan River looks less like chocolate milk than usual.

-The clear waters have revealed hidden sandbars, darting fish, submerged shopping carts — and a flood of questions from Edmontonians seeking clarity on the colour change.
+The clear, aquamarine waters have revealed hidden sandbars, darting fish, submerged shopping carts — and a flood of questions from Edmontonians seeking clarity on the colour change.

-The river, which starts at the Saskatchewan Glacier in the Columbia Icefields and flows through to central Saskatchewan, is usually murky brown by the time it reaches Edmonton in summer.
+The river, which starts at the Saskatchewan Glacier in the Columbia Icefields in Alberta and flows through to central Saskatchewan, is usually a murky brown by the time it reaches Edmonton in summer.

 In recent weeks, however, the water has taken on the hues of Alberta's glacial lakes, thanks to dry, hot weather combined with maintenance at a major dam.

 "It's unusual," said Mark Loewen, a University of Alberta professor of water resources engineering.

-"Of all the years I've lived in Edmonton and been paying attention to the river, which is quite a few now, this is the clearest."
+"Of all the years I've lived in Edmonton and been paying attention to the river, which is quite a few now, this is the clearest [it's been]."

 Settled sediment